dwolfson7789/wdi-al-khwarizmi-2/W02/D02/Assignments/Homework/memory.md

 - Change the contents of the tiles to something more fun than mere letters.
 Maybe there's a font our there with little images you could use?
 - Make the difficulty adjustable.
 Maybe you have 'Start Easy', 'Start Medium', and 'Start Hard' buttons.
 The number of tiles to match could vary by difficulty level as could the length of the timeout in checkForMatch() (higher difficulty = shorter timeout).
 - have the game keep track of your won-loss record. add another div to display it.
+- during each game, keep track of (and display in the info div) the number of correct and incorrect matches so far and your success percentage
+- Play with styling